-Pedro says farewell to Chelsea ahead of expected Roma move
+Pedro Says Farewell To Chelsea Ahead Of Expected Roma Move

 Pedro has confirmed his departure from Chelsea after "five wonderful years" with the Premier League club.

-The Spanish forward is out of contract with the Blues and is rumoured to be heading for Italy next, reportedly to join Serie A side Roma on a two-year deal.
+The Spanish forward is out of contract with the Blues and is rumored to be heading for Italy next, reportedly to join Serie A side Roma on a two-year deal.

 His final appearance for Chelsea came to a painful end, as he suffered a dislocated shoulder during the FA Cup final loss to Arsenal.
 He has since undergone surgery on the injury and did not feature in the Champions League defeat to Bayern Munich on Saturday.

-In an Instagram post on Sunday, Pedro reflected on his successul time at Stamford Bridge, thanking all those who helped him feel at home following his move from Barcelona in 2015.
+In an Instagram post on Sunday, Pedro reflected on his successful time at Stamford Bridge, thanking all those who helped him feel at home following his move from Barcelona in 2015.

 "After five wonderful years my stage at Chelsea comes to an end," he wrote.